outovhush/revops-portfolio/README.md

 #### 👉 Ad-hoc analytics focused on the reps' performance and deal lost reasons

 Once in a while you spot an anomaly on the operating dashboards and need a quick dive into the specific area of the revenue operations.
-Basics tools are enough to do the job fast.
+Basics tools are enough to do the job.

 __Goal:__ Assess sales reps performance for the deals that take longer to close; get insights and support the decision making.